StrikeWasTaken/door/README.md

 - Spawning in Player
 - Spawning Entities
-- Adding Interactions to an object (Click and Gold purchase) and then running something based on the interaction
 - Allowing Player to jump in following room
 - Notification
 - Killing player giving the name of what they died to